joshuathompson/poego/README.md

 	p := poego.NewPoeApi()

-	//optional arguemnts can be passed via url.Values or map[string][]string leagues, err := p.GetLeagues()
+	//optional arguemnts can be passed via url.Values or map[string][]string
+	//this is clearly demonstrated in a few of the tests leagues, err := p.GetLeagues()

 	if err != nil {